ethereum/EIPs/EIPS/eip-1.md

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

 - **Idea** - An idea that is pre-draft.
 This is not tracked within the EIP Repository.
 - **Draft** - The first formally tracked stage of an EIP in development.
-An EIP is merged by an EIP Editor into the EIP repository when it is formatted to a minimal standard, with spelling errors, link formats, and similar problems reported only as warnings.
+An EIP is merged by an EIP Editor into the EIP repository when it meets some initial requirements: It should be technically sound, the Title and Preamble must be correct, and all included Sections should be readable.
+Problems with language like spelling, grammar, markup, etc. are only considered warnings.
 - **Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.
-An Editor will merge the EIP when it meets all formatting requirements, including corect spelling and resolved links.
+An Editor will merge the EIP when it meets all EIP requirements: it should be a technically sound, complete specification, properly formatted, with correct language, markup and external references.
 - **Last Call** - This is the final review window for an EIP before moving to `Final`.
 An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
   - If this period results in necessary normative changes it will revert the EIP to `Review`.
 - **Final** - This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.